-- through promoting, where appropriate, a diversity of residential, employment and recreational choices, for individuals and communities associated with the substantial development; and - where amenity values, the quality of the environment, and the character of an area are maintained, or appropriately enhanced.
+- recreational choices, for individuals and communities associated with the substantial development; and - 2. where amenity values, the quality of the environment, and the character of an area are maintained, or appropriately enhanced.

-Large lot residential developments typically have high amenity values on maturity of plantings, and this will complement the specific character of Oxford.
+Residential developments typically have high amenity values on maturity of plantings, and this will complement the specific character of Rangiora.

-5.3.5 Servicing development for potable water, and sewage and stormwater disposal (Wider Region) Within the wider region, ensure development is appropriately and efficiently served for the collection, treatment, disposal or re-use of sewage and stormwater, and the provision of potable water, by:
+5.3.5 Servicing development for potable water, and sewage and stormwater disposal (Wider Region)

+Within the wider region, ensure development is appropriately and efficiently served for the collection, treatment, disposal or re-use of sewage and stormwater, and the provision of potable water, by: